 The Sinnoh games gave players a possible means to fudge the shiny system— the post-game Pokemon Radar can be used to "chain" repeat encounters with a specific kind of Pokemon.
 The longer your "chain", the odds of finding a shiny Pokemon slowly increase, until it caps at 1/200 (after about forty Pokemon).
 The Poke Radar also has a unique animation for detecting a wild shiny Pokemon.

-To be fair, most players turn off the items for any competitive match because the RNG loves nothing more than waiting until you and your rival are at one life each, then spawning an explosive right in front of you at the very moment you attack.
+To be fair, most players turn off the items for any competitive match because the RNG loves nothing more than waiting until you and your rival are at one life each, then spawning a Bob-Omb or an exploding crate right in front of you at the very moment you attack.